 Compensation: Annual salary DOE; full health benefits

-To apply: Email cover letter, resume, a writing sample(s), and references to firstname.lastname@example.org.
-Please put “Energy Coordinator” in the subject line.
+To apply: Email cover letter, resume, writing sample, and references to Todd Bailey at firstname.lastname@example.org.
+Please put “Energy Coordinator” in the title.